 South Africa - Sectional title alterations that don’t require body corporate approval

-When doing renovations to your section (generally the interior of your living area) in a sectional title scheme, it is often difficult to know which works you need to get approval for.
+When doing renovations to your section (generally the interior of your living area) in a sectional title scheme, it is often difficult to know what you need to get approval for.
 As a general rule, unless your conduct or management rules state otherwise, you can go ahead without approval from the trustees or body corporate, if the alteration:

 - is within the boundaries of your section;

 - doesn’t prejudice the structural support that your section provides to other sections and the common property; and

 - doesn’t prejudice the harmonious appearance of the building

 How do I determine where the boundaries of my section are?